Here's what you need to know about retinol.

 Slows down the production of melanin, and this, in conjunction with the increased cell turnover, can help with hyperpigmentation (age spots, freckles).

-If you are pregnant or breastfeeding it is recommended that you stop use of retinol products.
+If you are pregnant or breastfeeding, or trying to become pregnant, you should stop using any retinol products.

-When used on sensitive skin for a prolonged period of time or in concentrations that are too high, retinol can cause dermatitis.
+When used on sensitive skin for a prolonged period of time or in concentrations that are too high, retinol can cause dermatitis, although this does not always happen.

 Always use a broad spectrum SPF when using retinol products, as your skin will be more sensitive to the sun and more likely to burn.